EMHASS Development

 Step 3 - Pull request

-Once developed, commit your code, and push to your fork.
-Then submit a pull request with your fork to the davidusb-geek/emhass@master repository.
+Once developed, commit your code, and push the commit to your fork on Github.
+Once ready, submit a pull request with your fork to the davidusb-geek/emhass@master repository.